Today, I am showing you how to upcycle an old wooden tool chest into a useful farmhouse storage piece for your home!

 I am going for a chippy look so I had to take several steps to get that to happen.
 Dixie Belle Chalk Mineral Paint adheres to surfaces so well, I knew I would need to add a resist.

-I applied quite a bit of the beeswax in those areas to ensure I could create the chippy look.
+I applied quite a bit of beeswax in those areas to ensure I could create a chippy look.